-The study area for FEIS Alternative 5, SEIS Alternative 5, and SEIS Alternative 6 is split into two pressure zones at an elevation of approximately 2,080 feet.
+The study area for the revised Proposal as well as for SEIS Alternatives 5 and 6 is split into two pressure zones at an elevation of approximately 2,080 feet.
 Zone 3 (upper elevation pressure zone) encompass the elevations between 2,154 and 2,080.
 Zone 2 (lower elevation pressure zone) encompasses the elevations between 2,080 and 2,000.
 Pressure reducing stations would be installed at most of the distribution lines crossing the boundary between Zones 3 and 2.